Luca14797/BIGProject2020/README.md

 The Bag-of-Word is created by first dividing the texts into single words and then calculating the frequency of the terms, i.e. the number of times a word appears in the text.
-(DESCRIVERE IMPLEMENTAIONE NELLA RELAZIONE)

-After creating the Bag of Word, a multilevel perceptron was trained using Apache Spark's MLlib library.
+After creating the Bag of Word, a Multilevel Perceptron was trained using Apache Spark's MLlib library.

 ## Run project